LLVM和Rust实现Kaleidoscope语言教程

 #[derive(PartialEq, Clone, Debug)] pub enum Expression { LiteralExpr(f64), VariableExpr(String), BinaryExpr(String, Box<Expression>, Box<Expression>), CallExpr(String, Vec<Expression>) }

-evaluation is encoded in the tree formed by BinaryExpr
+evaluation is encoded in the tree formed by BinaryExpr, so parenthesis are

 (grammar has a sequence of primary expressions devided by operators, when here we have a binary tree